Views:

 How to Fix: This warning appears if a student does not have an English Language Proficiency (ELP) code submitted to WISEdata.
 Choice schools that accept Title I &/or Title III funds are required to collect, assess and report ELP data, and an ELP code should be submitted by these Choice schools.

-1. Consult academic records to locate a prior year ELP score if a student has transferred into your Choice school.
+1. Consult academic records to locate a prior year ELP code if a student has transferred into your Choice school.
+Refer to the WISEdata Portal mini tutorial on Finding Prior Year ACCESS Score and ELP Codes for help, if needed.

-3. After verifying that no ELP score exists, leave the ELP code blank and acknowledge the Warning.
-Visit the WISEclassroom mini-tutorial that shows you how to acknowledge a warning
+3. After verifying that no ELP code exists, leave the ELP code blank and acknowledge the Warning.
+Visit the WISEclassroom mini-tutorial that shows you how to acknowledge a warning for help, if needed.

-4. If an ELP score exists, enter it in your student information system (SIS).
-This means you have a student that is in need of EL instructional services.
+1. If an ELP code exists, enter it in your student information system (SIS).
+This means you have a student that needs EL instructional services.

-8. Continue following steps in the EL Policy handbook, through Chapter 3: Making on EL Determination (the flowchart below is from page 11 of Chapter 3 in the EL Policy Handbook) until such time as the student is determined to obtain an EL score of either:
+5. Continue following steps in the EL Policy handbook, through Chapter 3: Making on EL Determination (the flowchart below is from page 11 of Chapter 3 in the EL Policy Handbook) until such time as the student is determined to obtain an EL code of either:

-9. Enter this ELP score into your SIS to clear the warning.
+6. Enter this ELP code into your SIS to clear the warning.

 Example: Teacher Nia sees a warning 7108 that Anthony, a new 2nd grade student at her Choice school, does not have an ELP code submitted to WISEdata.
 Anthony’s previous school was in the local public school district.
 Nia looks through Anthony’s student records to see if he has an ACCESS test score from the previous school year.
 Nia does not find an ACCESS test score on WISEdata portal.